Open-Streaming-Platform/open-streaming-platform/README.md

 ### Requirements
 * Ubuntu 18.04 or Later, Debian 10 or Later
 * Python 3.7 or later
-* MySQL 5.7.7 or later, if using MySQL instead of SQLite
+* MySQL 5.7.7 or later, or MariaDB > 10.1, if not using SQLite
 * SMTP Mail Server for Email Address Validation and Subscriptions

 ### Standard Install